 Friday the 13th, Part 7: The New Blood (1988).

 While by no means the best, The New Blood is unquestionably the gayest entry in the Friday cannon.
 I’m talking Telekinesis, dolls.
 Jason Voorhees versus Lar Park Lincoln (“Tina”) pretending to be Carrie White.
-A force to be reckoned with, Tina is the only final girl in horror history capable of snapping the pearls right off of a bitch’s neckline without even using her hands.
+A force to be reckoned with, Tina is the only final girl in horror history capable of snatching he pearl necklace right off of a bitch’s bust line without even getting her hands dirty.

 “You’re more interested in this telekinetic stuff than you are in me!”

 Aside from the fact that the men of Friday the 13th Part 7: The New Blood never manage to feign even the slightest interest in any of its women, our male protagonist is a showqueen ("Nick") with a denim fetish who only musters expressions of mild concern when faced with the prospect of his entire social circle being massacred at the hands of Jason.
 This film is gayer than a Sex and the City marathon on Fire Island – this film is gayer than my run-on sentences.